RanitBehera/MPAnalysis/documentation/rockstar/rockstar_build.md

 - Find libraries in  "`libtirpc-1.3.4/src/.libs`".

 ### 3. hdf5
-If avaiable in modolue load using
+If avaiable in module, load using
 ```
 module load cmake-3.27.4
 ```